 Gameplay – 8/10

 For me, this game took some getting into at first.
 For the opening hour or so, it just seemed like I was playing nothing more than a glorified version of A Link to the Past, as it uses virtually the same game mechanics as the 1991 classic.
-But when I first entered Lorule, that was when I found that the game really started to come into it’s own.
+But when I first entered Lorule, that was when I found that the game really started to come into its own.
 It is certainly worth persevering through to experience the positive change of gameplay that’s lasts throughout the rest of the game.
 There is a gameplay mechanic new to the series that allows the player to merge Link into walls and traverse along them to reach certain areas.
 This was actually inspired by the Phantom Ganon boss fight from Ocarina of time.
-It’s incorporated early on into the game, but it’s put to better use in the second half, having to be used to solve more elaborate puzzles within more intricate dungeons; it’s use is even necessitated to fight certain bosses as well.
-There was one other gameplay mechanic that I didn’t like at first, but I grew used to.
-To get the in-game items that are typically found in dungeons, instead, they are found in a shop, which at first, the player has to rent, and that are taken away every time the player dies in the game.
+It’s incorporated early on into the game, but it’s put to better use in the second half, having to be used to solve more elaborate puzzles within more intricate dungeons; its use is even necessitated to fight certain bosses as well.
+There was one other gameplay mechanic that I didn’t like at first, but I grew used to it.
+To get the in-game items that are typically found in dungeons, instead, they are found in a shop, which at first, the player has to rent, and that is taken away every time the player dies in the game.
 At first, I struggled to see the point of it, but after advancing further into the game, I found they could be bought outright for a higher price.
 I realized it was simply to better incorporate the need for the game’s currency, which is fair enough.
 These new mechanics present players with positive changes from the normal features typically found in Zelda games like Breath of the Wild for example.
 They make for a very decent game, overall.

 Controls – 10/10